1798 Draped Bust Dollar

 About This Coin

-The 1798 Draped Bust Dollar is a United States dollar from the Draped Bust Dollars 1795-1804 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
+The 1798 Draped Bust Dollar is a United States dollar from the Draped Bust Dollars 1795-1804 series — 4th of 10 years in the series.
+In 1798, coins were struck at the Philadelphia Mint with a combined mintage of 2.6 million.
+This represents the second-highest annual mintage in the series, above the series median of 84,477.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1804).
+The heraldic eagle reverse was introduced, replacing the small eagle.
+Multiple die varieties exist including the famous "knob 9" and "pointed 9" varieties.
+Struck in 90% silver, 10% copper, weighing 27 grams, 40 mm in diameter, with a lettered: hundred cents one dollar or unit edge.
+Produced 6 years before the celebrated 1804 key date.
+Across its variants, estimated values range from $1.2K to $27K depending on mint mark, grade, and strike type.
+A notable auction result reached $270K in MS65 grade at Legend Rare Coin Auctions.
 Designed by Robert Scot after Gilbert Stuart.
-Struck in 90% silver, 10% copper, weighing 27 grams, 40 mm in diameter, with a lettered: hundred cents one dollar or unit edge.
-Produced at the Philadelphia Mint.
-The Draped Bust Dollar continued the silver dollar series with an elegant design attributed to Gilbert Stuart.
-The 1804 dollar — actually struck decades later as diplomatic presentation pieces — is called the "King of American Coins" and is among the most famous coins in the world.
-The 1804 Draped Bust Dollar is one of the most famous and valuable coins in existence.
-Only 15 examples are known.
-Regular-issue dates are all scarce, with the 1795 being the most accessible.

 Value Estimates